mus-format/mus-go/README.md

 ```

 ### Valid Slice
-When deserializing a slice, using the `ord.UnmarshalValidSlice()` function, we
+When deserializing a slice using the `ord.UnmarshalValidSlice()` function, you
-can set length and elements validators as well as `Skipper` that will skip the
+can set length and elements validators as well as `Skipper`, that will be used
-rest of the data if one of the validators returns an error:
+to skip the rest of the data if one of the validators returns an error:
 ```go
 package main